Accessible Business Entrance Program

 There are four exemptions to the ordinance: (1) Newly constructed buildings built on or after 2002; (2) Buildings or businesses owned and operated by religious organizations; (3) “Bona fide” private clubs; and (4) Buildings in which all businesses are not public accommodations.
 Property owners of exempt buildings must complete Department of Building Inspection’s Pre-Screening Form and submit to DBI.

 When a property owner is unable to remove barriers due to technically infeasibility or unreasonable hardship, an application and narrative justifying the request can be submitted to DBI and the Access Appeals Commission.
 In those cases, an alternate method of providing goods and services to persons with disabilities is required.

 For buildings with a place of public accommodation, the property owner must hire a California licensed design professional (Architect or Engineer) or Certified Access Specialist (CASp) to inspect the primary entries and fill out the Category Checklist Compliance Form.
-The property owner must submit the completed form to DBI by the appropriate deadline based on compliance category.
+The property owner must submit the completed form to DBI by the appropriate deadline based on the compliance category.